 Once again, essential oils to the rescue!
 Of course, all essential oils have some degree of germ-killing properties.
 Tea tree (melaleuca) has one of the highest, but do you really want that taste in your mouth all day?

 My favorite way to sanitize by far is: lemon oil!

 A super easy solution: just add 1-3 drops of (food safe) lemon essential oil to your water bottle right after washing and drying.
 Fill with water for a refreshing lemon taste.
 You can keep refilling for about 2 days and the lemon oil will remain coating the inside of the bottle until you wash it next.

 NOTE: Never use an oil marked “aromatherapy use only” for ingestion!
 Essential oils approved as food safe by the FDA will have a nutritional label on them.
-Young Living lemon oil is food safe, you can buy yours here (click “Product List”).
+You can buy your food safe lemon oil here (click “Product List”).

 So simple, and leaves you with a fresh lemon taste.
 If you don’t love the taste, use less oil and it should dissipate faster.